Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Restores proprioception — the joint sense lost with CCL rupture

-Reduces risk of contralateral (opposite leg) CCL rupture through balanced strengthening
+Reduces risk of contralateral CCL rupture through balanced strengthening

 Minimises arthritis development in the long term